micttyoid/ludo_game/docs/rules.md

    another roll.

-4. If the player's Base is empty and the player has neither forwardable pawn, nor forwardable Doubled, the player takes the third(last) roll.
+4. If the player's Base is empty and the player has neither forwardable pawn, nor forwardable Doubled, the player takes the third roll(wasted).

 If a player makes a die of six, **a third time** in its turn, the turn is terminated and the next player takes a turn.